vikasrs4u/Ad-Click-Prediction/README.md

 We have done preliminary EDA(mention below) and we are planning to do more insight as we progress.

-### Cleaning and Approaches
+### Cleaning and Approach

 Considering the 'Advertisement Topic Line', we decided to drop it.
-In any case, it if we need to extract any form of interesting data from it, we can use Natural Language Processing.
+In any case, if we need to extract any form of interesting data from it, we can use Natural Language Processing.

 As to 'City' and the 'Nation', we can supplant them by dummy variables with numerical features, Nonetheless, along these lines we got such a large number of new highlights.